okirch/susetest/doc/susetest_standalone.md

 jenkins - you want to install them even if you're not running under jenkins.

 If you want to run the test suite on physical hardware (setting things up manually), you don't need anything else.
-However, if you want to run the suite under KVM, you need the slenkins-run package in addition.

 Getting started
 ===============